collinbrake/blitz/README.md

 # image-plot

-The goal of this repository is to streamline the task of ploting an image as a surface in python.
+The goal of this repository is to streamline the task of plotting an image as a surface in python.

 ## Functionality